opensafely-core/ehrql/docs/ehrql/tutorial/opensafely-project.md

 A `project.yaml` file configures how analytic code is run for OpenSAFELY projects.

-Using Data Builder in a `project.yaml` is much like working with other OpenSAFELY used by other OpenSAFELY actions.
+Using ehrQL in a `project.yaml` is much like working with other OpenSAFELY used by other OpenSAFELY actions.

 ???+ example "Project pipeline: `project.yaml`"